 EXPAND YOUR WORLDVIEW

 Fiction and narrative = more empathy and better social skills.
 When you allow yourself to be emotionally transported to another narrative, you strengthen your ability to relate to others (especially people who aren’t like you), appreciate different perspectives, and see the world through the eyes of others.
 It’s like cross-training for relationships and being a better human— and what could be more important during the past 18+ months, since everyone’s social interactions have been lacking during the pandemic?

-Born a Crime: Stories from a South African Childhood by Trevor Noah - HOLY FUCKING SHIT.
+Born a Crime: Stories from a South African Childhood by Trevor Noah – HOLY CRAP.
 Trevor Noah has to be one of the most resilient people on earth, in addition to being an amazing writer and human being.